anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

     - header: <a href="/2016-nyc-programme#iditl">Idit Levine</a>
       text: "Idit is the CTO for EMC's cloud management division and a member of the global CTO office."
       icon: user
-    - header: <a href="/2016-nyc-programme#billm">Bill Maxwell</a>
-      text: "Bill is DevOps Manager at Rancher Labs."
-      icon: user
     - header: <a href="/2016-nyc-programme#jeffm">Jeff Mitchell</a>
       text: "Jeff is the project lead on HashiCorp's Vault and has hacked on dozens of open-source projects."
       icon: user